- Download our Moving to Chile Guide (PDF)

 The Visa Sujeta a Contrato de Trabajo is a resident visa and type of work permit granted to foreign workers who have been hired from overseas and intend to live and work in Chile.
 It is usually valid for the length of an expat’s contract.

-The dependent visa linked to this is for the immediate family of the contract worker and holders of this type of dependent visa are not allowed to work while they live in Chile.
+The dependant visa linked to this is for the immediate family of the contract worker, and holders of this type of dependant visa are not allowed to work while they live in Chile.

 Working Holiday Visa